Running with a group, even for a dyed-in-the-wool introvert like me, can be just the ticket to getting through those long training runs.

 First of all, I want to make clear to any of my current or former running partners reading this, I swear I’m not thinking of any of you.
 I got thinking about this recently when I was volunteering at a race aid station with a person who I’m pretty sure is the single most negative person I’ve ever met.

-She couldn’t stand fruity Gus, she couldn’t tolerate chocolate Gu, she would never use vanilla Gu (but she insisted she used Gu).
+She couldn’t stand fruity GUs, she couldn’t tolerate chocolate GU, she would never use vanilla GU.
 Just the thought of consuming sports drinks would make her throw up, as she made clear multiple times.

 She hated races that had too much sweet stuff at the finish line and hated runs that had BBQ or other real food at the finish.